OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/deciding_containers/screencast/slides.md

   - Use a NamedTuple or dataclass
 - `students` has variable length and keys each year
   - Use a dictionary
 - Fixed vs. free fields is the most important aspect when deciding about data structures

 </div>
 </div>

 ---

-# Immutable or not
+# Immutable or mutable?

 > Immutability changes everything (Pat Helland)